 If you want to experience something culinary-cultural try the Cider Farm, The Wine Tree, in Dwellingup.
 This place is only a few minutes by car.
 The apple plantation produces its own cider and local bands are playing at the weekend.

 And it’s true.
 Even though I think the view on the terrace contributes a little bit of flavour as well.
-From here you see the plantation, see kangaroos jumping its way through the trees and children chasing each other.
+From here, you see the plantation, see kangaroos jumping through the trees and children chasing each other.
 My favourite cider was the sweet one, just so good.

-You can bring your own food to have a picnic on the meadow, but we bought some crisps and talked about future travel plans and cultural differences, Germany, Australia, England.
-While opening the second bag of chips, something with lemon, we were talking about glamping.
+You can bring your own food to have a picnic on the meadow, but we bought some crisps and talked about future travel plans and cultural differences; Germany, Australia, England.
+While opening the second bag of crisps, something with lemon, we were talking about glamping.
 “We started with a regular tent, but the more you go out, the more you invest in your hobby,” explains Tas.

 They have quite the collection, a good set of sleeping bags, a tent to sleep on top of the car, an outdoor refrigerator and more.
 “We were negotiating if this is really necessary.
 It isn’t but it makes life easier and sometimes camping more enjoyable,” avowed Tas.